-A legitimate bail bonds merchant seeking to process credit card payments efficiently and effectively can enlist SecureGlobalPay as the preferred option for processing credit card transactions.
+A legitimate bail bonds merchant seeking to process credit card payments efficiently and effectively can enlist SecureGlobalPay as the preferred option for processing high-risk merchant account bail bonds transactions.

 Using SecureGlobalPay’s online application portal can allow merchants to possibly gain approval within 48 hours.
 SecureGlobalPay customers are supplied with an array of fraud filters, PCI-compliant payment gateways, and chargeback management tools to facilitate credit card payments.
 Start the process by applying today.

 Bail Bonds Services

 Criminal defendants are required to post bail in order to secure release from jail pending trial.
 As these fees can sometimes total thousands of dollars that most defendants cannot afford, their families and friends contact bail bonds businesses, which can front the amount for a small fee.

 Should a defendant fail to appear in court at the specified date, the bail bonds agents pay the full amount and the defendant forfeits the money.
 The security bonds provided by bail bonds merchants are backed by insurance companies to cover the risk of releasing a defendant from jail prior to his court date.

 Bail bonds agents are required to be licensed, to follow all state laws related to their industry and to have sufficient resources to cover any potential losses.
 There are currently 24,700 businesses in the industry and no clear industry leaders.
 Accepting credit card payments can provide an edge against industry competition.